 And finally, “Habilitation Economie ENSAI“».

-Students who submitted a GENES scholarship application for the 2019-2020 academic year must do the same.
+Students who submitted a GENES scholarship application must do the same.

 Once the DSE has been completed online and validated by the CROUS, student registration at ENSAI will then validate the grant application and start the payment of any scholarships.
 Payments from this point forward will be made monthly, in tenths, and take effect at the beginning of the academic year.
 CROUS scholarship status will also facilitate access to student housing.